Take data management seriously...

 What does the role of a data steward involve, exactly?

-Joeri Kalter, data steward in the Human Nutrition & Health chair group: “At present, the food science researchers don’t generally pay enough attention to sound planning and execution when it comes to digital data.
+Joeri Kalter, data steward in the Human Nutrition & Health division: “At present, the food science researchers don’t generally pay enough attention to sound planning and execution when it comes to digital data.
 This applies before, during and after a research project.
 As a data steward, the challenge is to convince someone to use a different approach to their work after that person has been working in a certain way for years.
 For example, you may write up a good data management plan but it is important to implement it too.
 If you don’t, that may affect the usability, reusability and reproducibility of the data.
 A data steward can help you improve that process.”

 What are the tricky issues?